Progress

 Adult AED

 The AED should be placed next to the victim’s head, on the same side of the victim as you.
-If you have completed the ABC’s and found no signs of circulation, turn on the AED.
+If you have completed the ABCs and found no signs of circulation, turn on the AED.
 If you have already begun CPR at the time the AED arrives, you must STOP CPR IMMEDIATELY, do not complete your cycle.
-At this point the AED takes precedence over CPR.
+At this point, the AED takes precedence over CPR.
 The AED had both visual and voice prompts.
 As soon as you turn the unit on, it will tell you exactly what to do.
-First place the pads on victim’s bare chest.
-The pads have an illustration that shows correct placement.
+First place the pads on the victim’s bare chest.
+The pads have an illustration that shows the correct placement.
 Only use adult pads, do not use child pads on an adult.
 One pad should be placed on the victim's upper right section of the chest, just below the collarbone.
 The other pad should be placed on the victim’s side, just below the left armpit.
 Plug pad connector into the AED.
 Then stand clear, the AED will analyze the victim.
 If shock is advised, the AED will charge and tell you to “press the shock button”.
 Then it will pause and allow you to perform CPR for 2 minutes.
 This will provide oxygenated blood to the major organs and sustain the victim.
 After about 2 minutes, the AED will analyze the victim and provide another shock if needed.
 The AED will repeat the sequence until EMS arrives.

 Sequence